bdub1011/Stump/README.md

   pick you up and throw you from afar.
 * `ESP` - Similar to Fireflies, allowing you to see players through walls.
 ### Miscellaneous
-* `Settings` - At the top of the *Grate* menu on any page, allows you to change settings for most modules.
+* `Settings` - At the top of the *Stump* menu on any page, allows you to change settings for most modules.
 * `Kamehameha` - Face your palms together with a small gap to charge, wait a few seconds and then push your hands out to execute it.

 These modules can be useful for exploring the game world, experimenting with gameplay mechanics, or just having fun with friends.
 They are **not** meant to be used to harass others, which can result in a ban from the game.